-- pain in the area containing the abscess (may be sharp or dull and achy)
+- sharp or dull pain in the area containing the abscess

-- lower back pain, typical of behind the abdomen abscesses (worsens as you move your hips)
+- lower back pain, typically in the area behind the abdominal abscess, that becomes worse when you move your hips

-- abdominal distress (diarrhea—often a symptom of a pelvic abscess)
+- diarrhea (often a symptom of a pelvic abscess)

-- pain on the left side of your abdomen (symptom of liver abscess)
+- pain on the right side of your abdomen (symptom of a liver abscess)

-Since the symptoms of an abscess are similar to symptoms of other less serious conditions, your doctor may need an imaging test for confirmation.
-Ultrasound is usually the first diagnostic tool used.
-If needed, other imaging tests such as a CT scan or MRI may be used to view the abdominal organs and tissues.
+The symptoms of an abdominal abscess are similar to symptoms of other, less serious conditions.
+Your doctor may run an imaging test to make a proper diagnosis.
+An ultrasound is typically the first diagnostic tool used.
+Other imaging tests, such as a CT scan or MRI, also help your doctor see the abdominal organs and tissues.

 Computerized Tomography (CT) Scan